 Now, let's analyze the internal logic of this script line by line.

-Firstly,#!/bin/bashis a standard Shebang, it tells the operating system that this script should be executed by/bin/bashthe interpreter.
-The following lines are#The text at the beginning is a comment, which explains the purpose, author, and binary file name of the script.
-This is very helpful for subsequent maintenance and understanding the intent of the script.
+first, #!/bin/bashIt is a standard Shebang, which tells the operating system that the script should be executed by/bin/bashthe interpreter.
+The following lines are used to#The initial text is a comment, which explains the purpose of the script, the author, and the binary file name of the main program, which is very helpful for subsequent maintenance and understanding the intent of the script.

 The core part of the script starts with variable definition:

-Through this series of exquisite pipeline operations, the script can accurately obtain the PID of the AnQiCMS main program and store it inexiststhe variable.
+By performing this series of exquisite pipeline operations, the script can accurately obtain the PID of the main AnQiCMS program and store it inexiststhe variable.

-The script will then record the results of this process detection:
+The script will then record the result of this process detection:

-Finally, the script enters the conditional judgment phase, deciding the next operation based on whether the AnQiCMS process is found.
+Finally, the script enters the conditional judgment stage, deciding the next operation based on whether the AnQiCMS process is found: